 “Coaching and feedback are great and very useful for those being trained to go into pastoral ministry.
 Even well-seasoned pastors may benefit from it.
 Our Pastor has been preaching for 20 years, and his sermon is critiqued just the same.
 It’s about striving for clarity and accuracy.
 That is to be celebrated, not denigrated.” –Rodrigo Navarrete Jr.

 All speakers have different ways of how they do their work.
 But we also have to remember that the accuracy of the message we share is just as important, if not more, than the way it is delivered.
 We should always remind ourselves that our words have a powerful impact on those who listen to them.
 We need to practice responsible communication.
-A way to do that is to provide evaluate and coach the speaker’s theological correctness, along with their proper delivery.
+A way to do that is to evaluate and coach the speaker’s theological correctness and proper delivery.